i-am-max/open-source-design-resources/README.md

 # Open Source Design Resources

-Open source design resources from the web
+A collection of open source design resources from the web

 ## Color Palettes